dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/create-association-2.png

-Then drop the line to create a new association.
+Release your mouse button to create the association.
 A rectangle will open that shows you the in-map details of the newly created association.
 Click somewhere into the map to hide the in-map details of the new association.

 Note that an association does not necessarily connect two topics: